Need some new keys?

 I’ve set up two different options in two different areas of my home – one for play and one for work.

 My living room is where I chose to put our digital piano, simply because that’s where I can play for my family and let my kids join in, too.
-As you could see in the video, my girls enjoy piano time.
+As you could see in the buying guide video, my girls enjoy piano time.

 In my home office, I’ve got a MIDI controller set up right near my computer and camera.
 This lets me record videos and show exactly how I play in each lesson for my Piano in 21 Days course.